Subspace clustering using a symmetric low-rank representation: Conclusions

 \section{Conclusions}

-In this paper, we proposed a method that used a low-rank representation with a symmetric constraint to solve the problem of subspace clustering, using an assumption that high-dimensional data are approximately drawn from a union of multiple subspaces.
+In this paper, we proposed a method that used a low-rank representation with a symmetric constraint to solve the problem of subspace clustering, using the assumption that high-dimensional data are approximately drawn from a union of multiple subspaces.
 In contrast with existing low-rank based algorithms, LRRSC integrates the symmetric constraint into the low-rankness property of high-dimensional data representation, which can be efficiently calculated by solving a convex optimization problem.
 The affinity matrix for spectral clustering can be obtained by further exploiting the angular information of the principal directions of the symmetric low-rank representation.
 This is a critical step towards understanding the memberships between high-dimensional data points.
-Extensive experiments on benchmark databases showed that LRRSC produces very competitive results for subspace clustering compared with several state-of-the-art subspace clustering algorithms, and demonstrated its robustness when handling noisy real-world data.
+To speed up the optimization procedures of LRRSC, we also developed the efficient variant of LRRSC (eLRRSC), which considers a closed form solution.
+Extensive experiments on benchmark databases showed that LRRSC and its variant produce very competitive results for subspace clustering compared with several state-of-the-art subspace clustering algorithms, and demonstrated its robustness when handling noisy real-world data.

-Low-rank representation based techniques such as LRR and LRRSC have the advantage (when compared with sparsity based methods) of being able to capture globally linear structures of data.
-However, there are still several significant problems.
-Although the parameter ${\alpha}$ of LRRSC can be easily chosen empirically because it has a limited range, it is difficult to estimate the parameter ${\lambda}$ without prior knowledge.
-In addition, it is important to develop dictionary learning algorithms, because a proper learned dictionary may significantly improve the subspace clustering performance.
-Moreover, LRRSC involves one SVD computation at each iteration, and hundreds of iterations are required for convergence.
-Therefore, it suffers from a high computation cost because multiple iterations are needed, and the SVD computations in these iterative processes on large matrices are prohibitive.
-In future work, we will also focus on speeding up the optimization problems for practical applications.